-After a couple of months she mentioned that she noticed I always bought the same protein and never rotated and I responded with yes because those were the ones they liked respectively.
-It was then that she explained to me why it is important to rotate the protein each time you buy a new bag of food.
-Especially for puppies.
+After a couple of months, the woman at the store said she noticed I always bought the same protein and never rotated.
+I responded with yes, because those were the ones my dogs liked.
+It was then that she explained to me why it is important to rotate the protein each time you buy a new bag of food, especially if you have puppies.

 We tend to keep puppies on the same type of food as they’re growing because it helps prevent digestive issues.
 A common result of switching brands or protein is diarrhea.
 That’s why everyone will tell you to mix a ratio of old food with the new food to ease them into the new diet and make for an easier transition, but it can still happen.

-So why would you want to deal with the possibility of diarrhea with each new bag?
+So why would you want to deal with the possibility of diarrhea with each new bag of dog food?

-By switching your dog’s/puppy’s food each time, their body is learning how to break down each type of protein.
-If they are raised the first year of life only being fed a particular brand’s chicken recipe, their body doesn’t know how to break down anything else outside of that and that’s actually where all the issues stem from.
-From allergies to digestive problems.
+By switching your dog’s food each time you buy a bag, you’re teach ing them to break down different types of protein.
+If they are raised the first year of life only being fed a particular brand’s chicken recipe, their body doesn’t know how to break down anything else outside that particular protein.
+That’s where all the issues stem from, including allergies and digestive problems.

-There is a very similar thing that happens with people who stop eating meat.
-Once they’ve stopped consuming a certain protein or proteins, after a while the enzymes needed to break them down drop in levels, so if they decide to go back to eating meat, they get sick initially because the body needs to build up those enzymes again.
+Something similar happens when people stop eating meat.
+Once they’ve stopped consuming a certain protein or proteins, after a while the enzymes needed to break down those proteins drop in levels.
+But if they decide to go back to eating meat, they get sick initially because their body needs to build up those enzymes again.

 Now, don’t get me wrong, some puppies are just born allergic or unable to digest certain proteins.
 Don’t try to push it and think they’ll get over it, you’ll only make your puppy sick.